walmartdigital/foundation-exercise-1/README.md

 You must have nodejs installed on your laptop computer.
 You can find installation packages and guides for your platform here: https://nodejs.org/es/

-You musta have an code editor installed as well, we encourage to use Visual Studio Code.
+You must have a code editor installed as well, we encourage to use Visual Studio Code.
 You can find installation packages and guides for your platform here: https://code.visualstudio.com/

 ## Execute

-Once yo had cloned this repository:
+Once you had cloned this repository:

 - Install dependencies `$ npm install`